Other Factors Contributing To Suicide Risk

 - People who are terminally ill or have long-term, serious chronic illnesses, paralysis, disfigurement or loss of limbs sometimes commit suicide.
 People experiencing these conditions may commit suicide because of pain or discomfort related to their condition or its treatment, or due to grief surrounding the loss of functioning or appearance.
 Suicide may also be a method for avoiding the potential long-term emotional pain of slowly deteriorating or seeing loved ones struggle to cope with the dying process.
 Some people use suicide as an attempt to regain some control concerning when and how they will die, rather than feeling like the passive victim of an incurable medical condition.
 Others may commit suicide to avoid what they believe would be a complete, or near complete, lack of quality of life as a terminal condition progresses.

 - Significant grief and loss can also be associated with suicidality.
 Losing an important person, (e.g., a spouse, child, parent, friend or other significant relationship), a job, a treasured social role or status, financial assets, health, or something else of significance usually results in grief.
 Grief feelings are most always painful.
 They can easily become overwhelming, particularly in the short term when they are fresh, and then later on during anniversaries of the loss.
 People who've undergone significant loss may feel emotionally devastated and completely alone in the world.
 They may also feel like they do not have the emotional resources, coping skills, or social supports necessary to cope with grief.
 Significant loss can trigger an existential crisis state in which the grieving person cannot see any reason to continue living.
 Such feelings can be fairly common when passionate love affairs end abruptly.
 They can also occur when losses are more about social status and economic means rather than intimate affairs.
-For example, some people committed suicide during the U.S. stock market crash of 1929 in the wake of significant financial losses.
+For example, some people have committed suicide after stock market crashes in the wake of significant financial losses.

 Grieving is a universal reaction, but there is great individual variability in how it is experienced.
 If you find yourself in a grief situation (and if you live long enough, it is certain that you will), give yourself the permission to grieve in the manner that you find most natural.
 More information about the grief process may be found in our Grief and Bereavement Topic Center.